-By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and risks exist that the predictions, forecasts, projections and other forward-looking statements will not be a chieved.
-These risks, uncertainties and other factors include, among other things, those listed under "Risk Factors" in our Annual Report, as well as those included elsewhere in this Quarterly Report, including developments relating to COVID-19.
+By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and risks exist that the predictions, forecasts, projections and other forward-looking statements will not be achieved.
+These risks, uncertainties and other factors include, among other things, those listed under "Risk Factors" in our Annual Report, as well as those included elsewhere in this Quarterly Report.
 You should be aware that a number of important factors could cause actual results to differ materially from the plans, objectives, expectations, estimates and intentions expressed in such forward-looking statements.
 These factors include, but are not limited to the following:

-- the impact of the coronavirus (COVID-19) pandemic on our business, liquidity, financial condition, and results of operations; - higher than expected raw material, energy, transportation and/or logistics costs; - shortages of raw materials, utilities and equipment; - our reliance on a limited number of third-party suppliers of materials for our products and third-party transportation; - the occurrence of unexpected manufacturing interruptions and outages, including those occurring as a result of labor disruptions, strikes and production hazards; - declines in the average selling prices in the chlorovinyls industry and the supply/demand for our products, including the impact of excess industry capacity or an imbalance in demand for our chlorovinyls products; - the highly competitive nature of our principal industries; - current and future environmental requirements and the related costs of complying with, and addressing liabilities under, those requirements; - government regulations and public perceptions regarding our products and the substitutability of other products for our products;
+- the impact of general economic and business conditions, including inflation, rising interest rates and a possible regional or global recession; - higher than expected raw material, energy, transportation and/or logistics costs, including as a result of inflation; - shortages of raw materials, utilities and equipment; - our reliance on a limited number of third-party suppliers of materials for our products and third-party transportation; - the occurrence of unexpected manufacturing interruptions and outages, including those occurring as a result of labor disruptions, strikes and production hazards; - declines in the average selling prices in the chlorovinyls industry and the supply/demand for our products, including the impact of excess industry capacity or an imbalance in demand for our chlorovinyls products; - the highly competitive nature of our principal industries; - current and future environmental requirements and the related costs of complying with, and addressing liabilities under, those requirements; - government regulations and public perceptions regarding our products and the substitutability of other products for our products; - operational risks, including the risk of equipment failure, personal injury and environmental contamination claims;

-- operational risks, including the risk of equipment failure, personal injury and environmental contamination claims; - the adequacy of our insurance coverage; - currency fluctuations and economic downturns in the countries in which we operate; - our ability to implement our business strategies and operational initiatives; - our ability to take advantage of growing demand for our products in emerging markets; - a dverse conditions in the credit and capital markets, which may limit our or our customers' a bility to borrow or raise capital; - volatility in the price and supply of energy; - the impact of inflation on us and our customers and suppliers; - our ability to maintain key customer relationships; - potential liability under product liability and intellectual property claims; - risks related to litigation and other proceedings; - future pension scheme lia bilities; - misconduct, including noncompliance with regulatory standards and internal codes of conduct, by our employees; - the enforceability of our intellectual property rights and the confidentiality of our proprietary information and trade secrets: - our ability to keep up with technological innovations; - risks related to cyber security; - our ability to attract and retain key personnel; - our ability to maintain an effective system of internal controls over financial reporting; - we are controlled by the Apollo Funds, whose interests may conflict with the interests of the holders of the Notes; - the Issuer operates primarily as a holding company and has no revenue-generating operations of its own; - our leverage and debt service obligations could adversely affect our business; and - the other risks described under "Risk Factors" in our Annual Report.
+- the adequacy of our insurance coverage; - currency fluctuations; - the impact of military conflicts, including the current conflict between Russia and Ukraine, terrorism or other global geopolitical events on our business, industry and the markets in which we operate; - the impact of COVID-19 on our business, liquidity, financial condition, and results of operations; - our ability to implement our business strategies and operational initiatives; - our ability to take advantage of growing demand for our products in emerging markets; - adverse conditions in the credit and capital markets, which may limit our or our customers' ability to borrow or raise capital; - volatility in the price and supply of energy; - the impact of inflation on us and our customers and suppliers; - our ability to maintain key customer relationships; - potential liability under product liability and intellectual property claims; - risks related to litigation and other proceedings; - future pension scheme liabilities; - misconduct, including noncompliance with regulatory standards and internal codes of conduct, by our employees; - the enforceability of our intellectual property rights and the confidentiality of our proprietary information and trade secrets; - our ability to keep up with technological innovations; - risks related to cyber security; - our ability to attract and retain key personnel; - our ability to maintain an effective system of internal controls over financial reporting; - risks that the interests of the Apollo Funds that control us conflict with the interests of holders of the Notes; - the Issuer operates primarily as a holding company and has no revenue-generating operations of its own; - our leverage and debt service obligations could adversely affect our business; and - the other risks described under "Risk Factors" in our Annual Report.